ResearchMacroeconomy

 Naval Transit

 The market does not stop at the press release.
-It watches traffic, insurance, naval posture, and whether the waterway works like a corridor rather than a bargaining weapon.Source: Official U.S. Navy Imagery / Wikimedia Commons, accessed May 28, 2026
+It watches traffic, insurance, naval posture, and whether the waterway works like a corridor rather than a bargaining weapon.Source: Official U.S. Navy Imagery / Wikimedia Commons

 The Weak Point Is Internal Politics